immutable/ts-immutable-sdk/README.md

 # Packages

-The Unified SDK is a monorepo that contains all the packages from different Immutable products.
-Each product area has its own package within the monorepo, and these packages are imported and re-exported by one root-level package that serves as a single entry point to access all modules included in the Unified SDK for external consumers.
+The Typescript SDK is a monorepo that contains all the packages from different Immutable products.
+Each product area has its own package within the monorepo, and these packages are imported and re-exported by one root-level package that serves as a single entry point to access all modules included in the Typescript SDK for external consumers.

-The following is a list of packages included in the Unified SDK:
+The following is a list of packages included in the Typescript SDK:

 ### Blockchain Data